 Our News app is capable of including content from third party sources.

 Contact us if you're interested in adding a third party source to your website.

 We've built support for the following third party software products, so that you can push your news content from their product to our platform.

 Myriad News supports publishing articles directly to Aiir, marking them as a draft, ready for you to publish once you have checked them over and added further attributes.

-More information is available in the Settings section under Integration.
+More information is available in the Settings section.
 You should contact your support representative at P Squared to find out more about this feature.